 Migration of MC service users between any two MC systems can be on a bilateral or unilateral basis.

-NOTE: Whether migration is bilateral or unilateral between any two MC systems is left to business agreements between the two MC service providers, and is outside the scope of the present document.
+NOTE: Whether migration is bilateral or unilateral between any two MC systems is left to business agreements between the two MC service providers and is outside the scope of the present document.

 Migration may be triggered by the primary MC system or may be requested by the MC service client due to its geographical changes.